 Climigration is a new term coined because of climate change.
-A study defined this term as, “a specific type of permanent population displacement that occurs when community relocation is required to protect residents from climate-induced biophysical changes that alter ecosystems, damage or destroy public infrastructure and repeatedly endanger human lives” (Planning for Climigration, 2018).
+A study defined this term as “a specific type of permanent population displacement that occurs when community relocation is required to protect residents from climate-induced biophysical changes that alter ecosystems, damage or destroy public infrastructure and repeatedly endanger human lives” (Matthews and Potts, 2018).

 The Planning for Climigration (2018) article explains further:

-- a planned movement or retreat from untenable locations and situation or permanently relocating entire communities or large sections of them.
+- A planned movement or retreat from untenable locations and situations or permanently relocating entire communities or large sections.

 - Forced migration in response to threats to lives and livelihoods related to climate change impacts.

-- Assisted migration because it is planned and structured with assistance from government and other agencies.
+- Assisted migration because it is planned and structured with assistance from the government and other agencies.

-Once it occurs, it is very unlikely that the original community will return to its prior location, and only occurs with climate change as the driving force (Planning for Climigration, 2018).
+Once it occurs, it is doubtful that the original community will return to its prior location, and it only happens with climate change as the driving force (Planning for Climigration, 2018).

 Three cases of climigration

-The study reviewed previous cases of migration due to natural, environmental, and highly harmful and life-threatening situations.
+The study reviewed previous migration cases due to natural, environmental, and highly harmful and life-threatening situations.

-The first one is a relocation after the earthquakes in Turkey, Iran, Guatemala, and Peru.
-Looking closely at this incident the study finds that:
+The first is relocation in Turkey, Iran, Guatemala, and Peru after the earthquakes.
+Looking closely at this incident, the study finds that:

-A pro-relocation group proposed a federal buyout citing serious environmental and health problems as reasons for relocation, while the second group against it, argue that the reasons were overstated and focused on the loss of cultural connection to the town.
+A pro-relocation group proposed a federal buyout citing severe environmental and health problems as reasons for relocation.
+In contrast, the second group against it argue that the grounds were overstated and focused on losing cultural connection to the town.

-The lack of overarching institutional frameworks caused problems like legal issues around land acquisition, funding for new infrastructures, and choosing suitable and cultural sites to move to, the report adds.
+The report adds that the lack of overarching institutional frameworks caused problems like legal issues around land acquisition, funding for new infrastructures, and choosing suitable cultural sites to move to.